-The SCDHHS will also ensure compliance with the CMS approved SCDDSN central office cost allocation methodology between waiver and state plan services to ensure that no central office costs are included in the Medicaid waiver service rates.
+Effective for services beginning on or after January 1, 2022 the SCDHHS will use the consolidated SFY 2019 cost report to rebase rates for both state plan and waiver services after ensuring that only allowable Medicaid reimbursable costs are included.
+The SCDHHS will also ensure compliance with the CMS approved SCDDSN central office cost allocation methodology between waiver and state plan services to ensure that no central office costs are included in the Medicaid waiver service rates as well as ensure that no direct and indirect costs relating to room and board are included in the Medicaid waiver service rates.
 Standard desk review procedures as previously described will be applied to the SFY 2019 cost report to assure adherence with SC Medicaid reimbursement policies relating to accuracy, reasonableness, and compliance with Medicare allowable cost definitions.
 After review and subsequent determination of average SFY 2019 per unit (per service) costs, a trend factor will be applied to approximate allowable Medicaid costs at the point of implementation using the midpoint to midpoint trend methodology and the use of the Medicare Economic Index.
-Further adjustments may be required to per unit rates in the event that material changes have been made in regards to service descriptions since June 30, 2019, as well as building in an adjustment to account for the direct care worker salary increase add-ons which were provided for SFY 2020 and SFY 2022 that would not be reflected in the base year cost reporting period.
+Further adjustments may be required to per unit rates in the event that material changes have been made in regards to service descriptions since June 30, 2019, as well as building in an adjustment to account for the direct care worker salary increase add-ons provided during SFY 2020 that would not be reflected in the base year cost reporting period.
+For rates effective July 1, 2022, an additional adjustment was made to the rates to account for a three percent (3%) COLA increase that was provided by the SC General Assembly during SFY 2023 that would not have been reflected in the base year cost reporting period.
 The trended rates will be further tested and evaluated against "constructed market rates" developed by an outside consultant or neighboring border states Medicaid waiver rates to ensure compliance with economic and efficient requirements.
 The SCDHHS has developed individual service rates that will be consistently used in all of the SCDDSN waivers during this process.
 The above process will be applied against waiver services provided under this waiver during SFY 2019.
+Any new waiver service rates that will be implemented on or after July 1, 2022 will be developed by an outside consultant via a rate modeling approach based upon the service description of each new service.
+This includes Independent Living Skills.